pushex-project/pushex/README.md

 The best way to get started is by following the [Standalone Installation Guide](https://hexdocs.pm/push_ex/standalone.html).

+It is possible to integrate Push.ex with an existing Phoenix application, although this is not recommended for appplications which are deployed often.
+The installation guide for this case is slated for the future.
+Please open an issue if you'd like it for your use case.

 ## TODO (Prioritized)

-- Test PushEx.js
+- Test Pushex.js
 - Write JS documentation
 - Write installation guide (existing phoenix app)

 ## Icebox

 - Better controller 422 handling (show specific field reasons)
-- Replace `PushEx.Instrumentation.Push` implementation as phoenix instrumenters
+- Replace `Push.ex.Instrumentation.Push` implementation as phoenix instrumenters
   - This would be for performance reasons
   - It may not be necessary depending on the results of load testing